Dynamic EFI

 the Embedded Lockers hardware:

-The EBL Flash board needs to be installed into the ECM,
+The EBL Flash-II board needs to be installed into the ECM,

-the EBL Flash board already installed.
+the EBL Flash-II board already installed.

 Notes: